napari/napari.github.io/dev/_sources/gallery/custom_mouse_functions.rst

 Custom mouse functions
 ======================

-Display one 4-D image layer using the add_image API
+Display one 4-D image layer using the ``add_image`` API

+.. tags:: gui

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-81
+GENERATED FROM PYTHON SOURCE LINES 9-83